Albert-Gao/kotlin-native-mobile-multiplatform-example/readme.md

 - `Sample` class is for code that is sharing across platforms (Which means you only use API from `kotlin-stdlib-common` or some other cross platform lib).
 - `Platform` class is a class which has been implemented twice for different platforms for showing the platform API case.

-- Open `Android` folder in Android Studio, run the app, it will show a string from the `:platforms-android`
+- Open `android` folder from the root in Android Studio, run the app, it will show a string from the `:platforms-android`
-- Open `iOS` folder in XCode, run the app, it will show a string from the `:platforms-ios`
+- Open `ios` folder from the root in XCode, run the app, it will show a string from the `:platforms-ios`
 - And the string is from both platforms are retrieved from the `Sample` class.

 ## Tips